eugenesan/glim/README.md

 1. A single partition formatted as FAT32 with the filesystem label `GLIM`.
 It doesn't matter if it uses MBR or GPT.

 2. Two partitions.
-The small first partition must be formatted as FAT32 with the filesystem label `GLIM`, I suggest 100MB in size.
+The small first partition must be formatted as FAT32 with the filesystem label `GLIM` and recommended size of 32MB (actual GLIM size is only 12MB).
 The second partition should be formatted as Ext4 with the filesystem label `GLIMISO`.
 It's best if the USB stick uses MBR, but if it uses GPT (as GNOME's Disks utility does) then GRUB only supports installing for EFI (not BIOS) - unless you add a third BIOS Boot partition.
 GLIM needs the BIOS Boot partition to come after the other two partitions.

 3. Optionally you can add more paritions.
 For example:
  * Add generic partition for file transfers.
 It is recommended to format it as ExFAT.
  * Add LUKS/Ext4 parition to use with Linux LiveDVDs and Tails.
-   To trick Tails to use this partition as Persitent storage:
+   To trick Tails to use this partition as Persistent storage:
     1. Name the LUKS container and the ext4 partition as "TailData"
     2. Change partitiontype to "Linux Reserved"
-    3. Create folders: `dont-ask-again`, `Persitent` owned by user 1000:1000
+    3. Create folders: `dont-ask-again`, `Persistent/Tor Browser` owned by user 1000:1000
-    4. Add `/home/amnesia/Persistent	source=Persistent` to persistence.conf owned by 115:122
+    4. Add `/home/amnesia/Persistent	source=Persistent` to persistence.conf owned by user 115:122
+    Note:
-    Note: You might see a harmless warning regarding failed Persitent storage upgrade.
+     You might see a harmless warning regarding failed Persistent storage upgrade.
      It happens because Tails assumes the Tails image is directly on the USB drive when Persistent storage is available.
  * Add Windows Setup/PE paritions formated as NTFS and containing ISO content of your favorite Windows or LiveCD.
    You can also place autounattend.xml on those partitions if you want to allow customizations.